 - Pre-notification letters were sent on December 1, 2021. and the Development Proposal Signs were installed on December 7, 2021.
-Staff received two responses from property owners in the area, including the owner to north: - The proposed temporary use permit will further limit/delay development in Campbell Heights and will negatively impact existing and planned developments in the area.
+Staff received two responses from property owners in the area, including the owner to the west: - The proposed temporary use permit will further limit/delay development in Campbell Heights and will negatively impact existing and planned developments in the area.
 This property is within the Latimer Storm Catchment and a Joint Venture to fund the storm upgrades in the area was undertaken.
 Support of this development will further delay ultimate development of these lands.

-(Given the previous support for a temporary use on these lands and the fact that land is already disturbed with the temporary use, coupled with the proponent's plans for advancing a development application at 19590 - 32 Avenue, staff are presenting the requirements that must be met in order to extend the temporary use on the subject site for a further two years while the proponent works on a concurrent development application at 19590 - 32 Avenue along with the subject site.
+(Given the previous support for a temporary use on these lands and the fact that land is already disturbed with the temporary use, coupled with the proponent's plans for advancing a development application at 19590 - 32 Avenue, staff are presenting the requirements that must be met in order to extend the temporary use on the subject site for a further two years while the proponent works on that concurrent development application.
 As well, the applicant is required to register a Statutory Right-of-Way for access to 192 Street for the adjacent property to the north to facilitate ultimate development of that property in the interim.)